matn7/CS-Notes/src/main/java/spring/SPRING-TEST.md

 ## Testing Spring Applications

-- **Test Fixture** - A test fixture is a fixed state of a set of objects used as a baseline for running tests.
+- **Test Fixture:** A test fixture is a fixed state of a set of objects used as a baseline for running tests.
-The purpose of a test fixture is to ensure that there is a well known and fixed environment in which tests are run so that results are repeatable.
+- The purpose of a test fixture is to ensure that there is a well-known and fixed environment in which tests run so that results are repeatable.
-    - Includes: input data, mock objects, loading databases with known data etc.
+    - Includes: Input data, mock objects, loading databases with known data etc.
 - Unit Tests / Unit Testing:
     - Designed to test specific sections of code.
     - Should be `unity` and executed very fast.